multiformats/unsigned-varint/README.md

   - This gives us a large window of numbers (2^63 is a huge number), plenty big for these use cases.

 This format is simpler, and our varints are not expected to ever get beyond 63bits, as opposed to what you might find with group varints.

+> What do we mean by minimally encoded?

+Multiformat varints must be encoded in as few bytes as possible.
+To illustrate the issue, take `{0x81 0x00}`.
+This is a valid golang varint encoding of 0x1.
+However, the _minimal_ encoding of 0x1 is `{0x1}`.

 ## Maintainers